balkrishna37/cup_of_joe_backend/README.md

 # board-test
-This is a backend for the board app based on Express and Typescript.
+This is a backend for the Cup of Joe app based on Express and Typescript.

 ## Setup